Weight Balancing on Boundaries: Distinct weights

 \section{Distinct weights}

 We prove Theorem~\ref{theorem: different weights}.
-Let $P$ be a polygon.
-First, put the biggest weight $w _1$ at a nearest point $p$ on $\bd P$ from the origin, and all other weights at one point so that the barycenter of all weights is at the origin.
-This means putting the weights $w _2$, \dots, $w _k$ at the point $-p \cdot w _1 / (w _2 + \ldots + w _k)$, which is inside $P$ by the assumption $w _1 \leq w _2 + \dots + w _k$.
+Let us first assume that $P$ is a simple polygon containing the origin in its interior, and let $p$ be a point on~$\bd P$ closest to the origin.
+We first put the biggest weight $w _1$ at~$p$, and the remaining~$k-1$ weights at $p' = -p \cdot w _1 / (w _2 + \ldots + w _k)$.
+By the assumption $w _1 \leq w _2 + \dots + w _k$ we have $p'\in P$.
+The barycenter of the chosen~$k$ weighted points is the origin.
+One of the weights, namely~$w_1$, lies on~$\bd P$, while the remaining weights lie in~$P$.

-Starting at this configuration, let $w _1$ run along the perimeter $\bd P$, while moving $w _2$ accordingly so that the barycenter of all weights remains at the origin (all other weights are held fixed).
-This means moving $w _2$ along a copy of $\bd P$ magnified by $-w _1 / w _2$.
-Since this is at least as big as $\bd P$, and $w _2$ initially lies inside $P$, it must come out at some point, giving a configuration where $w _1$ and $w _2$ are both on $\bd P$.
-See \figurename~\ref{fig:twoweights} for illustation.

-Now fix $w _1$ at this point and let $w _2$ run along $\bd P$, while moving $w _3$ accordingly so that the barycenter of all points remains at the origin.
-This means moving $w _3$ along a copy of $\bd P$ magnified by $-w _2 / w _3$.
-Since this is at least as big as $\bd P$, and $w _3$ initially lies inside $P$, it must come out at some point, giving a configuration where $w _1$, $w _2$, $w _3$ are on $\bd P$.